StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 }

 ```
-###### The next bloc content the functions for copy the bytes and convert from different encoding the data.
+<h6> The next bloc content the functions for copy the bytes and convert from different encoding the data.</h6>
 ``` powershell
 function CopyBytes($DatatoCopy,$dst,$dstOffset)
 {